Etenat Awol

 The Labor Ministry has plans to partner with financial institutions to offer simpler ways of sending remittances back home, on-site inspections through embassies, labor attaché offices, and international call centers to support domestic workers in destination countries.

 Aida pins the success of these initiatives on the government’s ability to decentralize the LMIS and other similar systems for wider access.
-She foresees a decline in illegal migration as the web of traffickers and brokers pales in comparison in terms of services.
+She foresees a decline in irregular migration as the web of traffickers and brokers pales in comparison in terms of services.

 “No one wants to pay extra to migrate in a dangerous route,” Aida emphasized.